 These documents are designed to identify a proxy who can make either financial or health care decisions if you have lost the capacity to do so yourself.

 Through an advance health care directive, individuals can state end-of-life decisions.

 Consider the Future

 No matter your age, health or wealth, it is crucial to consider your estate plan.
 Having these documents in place can help your surviving loved ones avoid unnecessary disputes.
 Often times, these disputes regard property transfer or other disagreements about the distribution of assets.
 We understand that it can be difficult to consider end-of-life decisions, but it is an essential step to ease the heartache of loved ones.
-Contact RandsLaw today for a free consultation and ask about our flat-fee estate planning offerings.
+Contact RandsLaw today for a consultation and ask about our flat-fee estate planning offerings.